Voxel Densification for Serialized 3D Object Detection: Mitigating Sparsity via Pre-serialization Expansion: Experiments

 \subsection{Ablation Study}

-\textbf{Ablation Study on Voxel Diffusion.} To assess the contribution of voxel diffusion to detection performance, we conduct ablation experiments on the Waymo validation set using a fixed voxel size of [0.32, 0.32, 0.1875].
-We evaluate the model both with and without voxel diffusion.
-As shown in Table \ref{ablity-diffusion}, introducing voxel diffusion improves the VDM-OD model by 1.3 mAPH (L2), underscoring its critical role in sequential detection frameworks.
-Moreover, on the nuScenes (Table \ref{nuscenes}) and Argoverse 2 (Table \ref{argov2}) datasets, we observe that under the \textit{Only-diffusion} setting, the model still achieves higher detection accuracy, further validating the significant impact of voxel diffusion.
+\textbf{Ablation Study on Voxel Densification.} To assess the contribution of \textit{voxel densification} to detection performance, we conduct ablation experiments on the Waymo validation set using a fixed voxel size of [0.32, 0.32, 0.1875].
+We evaluate the model both with and without the densification mechanism.
+As shown in Table \ref{ablity-diffusion}, introducing voxel expansion improves the VDM-OD model by approximately \textbf{1.3 mAPH (L2)}, underscoring its critical role in sequential detection frameworks.
+Moreover, on the nuScenes (Table \ref{nuscenes}) and Argoverse 2 (Table \ref{argov2}) datasets, we observe that under the \textit{Only-Densification} setting, the model achieves impressive detection accuracy, further validating the significant impact of pre-serialization voxel expansion.

-\textbf{Ablation on Fine-grained Feature Aggregation.} To further evaluate the fine-grained feature aggregation capability of VDM under more detailed voxel partitioning, we conducted experiments by refining the voxel resolution.
-Specifically, we reduced the voxel size along the \textit{x} and \textit{y} axes to one-fourth of the original size, while keeping the resolution along the \textit{z}-axis unchanged, with voxel diffusion still enabled.
+\textbf{Ablation on Fine-grained Feature Aggregation.} To further evaluate the fine-grained feature aggregation capability of VDM, we conducted experiments by refining the voxel resolution.
+Specifically, we reduced the voxel size along the \textit{x} and \textit{y} axes to one-fourth of the original size, while keeping the resolution along the \textit{z}-axis unchanged, with \textit{voxel expansion} still enabled.

-As shown in Table~\ref{tab:waymo}, under this fine-grained aggregation setting, the model achieves a 0.5 APH (L2) improvement in detecting the \textit{Pedestrian} category, indicating enhanced localization and recognition of small-scale objects.
-Furthermore, as reported in Table~\ref{frain-comparsion}, on the ONCE dataset, the VDM-OD model exhibits inferior performance across all three categories when only voxel diffusion is applied.
-With the integration of fine-grained feature aggregation, the model achieves a 1.5 mAP gain, demonstrating the effectiveness of finer voxel partitioning in enhancing detection performance.
-When trained with 20\% of the Waymo validation set, the VDM model also achieves higher detection accuracy for the \textit{Cyclist} category.
+As reported in Table~\ref{frain-comparsion}, on the ONCE dataset, the \textit{Base} model (VDM-OD) exhibits inferior performance across all three categories when only voxel expansion is applied.
+With the integration of fine-grained feature aggregation (\textit{Fine}), the model achieves a \textbf{+1.5 mAP} gain, demonstrating the overall effectiveness of finer voxel partitioning.